ray-project/ray/doc/source/ray-job-submission/overview.rst

     ❯ ray job logs raysubmit_GsQYzyvZpgNicU8F
     123

+Alternatively, we can also set :code:`RAY_ADDRESS` environment variable and skip passing in address from CLI.

 Job HTTP API
 ------------

-Under the hood, both Job Client and CLI make HTTP calls to the Job server running on ray head node.
-Therefore user can also directly send requests to corresponding endpoints via HTTP if needed.
+Under the hood, both the Job Client and the CLI make HTTP calls to the job server running on the ray head node.
+Therefore the user can also directly send requests to corresponding endpoints via HTTP if needed.

-Submit Job
+| Submit Job

 .. code-block:: python